Akashdtech/Personalized-Movie-Recommendation-System-Neo4j-Graph-Database-Knowledge-Graph-LLM/README.md

     Load the movie dataset and merge it
     Connect to the Neo4j database
     Create the knowledge graph
-    Use AI agents to process queries and generate recommendations
+    Use LLM to process queries and generate recommendations
     Interact with the system via the GUI
     Evaluate the recommendation performance

-This project demonstrates the integration of knowledge graphs and AI models for an advanced recommendation system.
+This project demonstrates the integration of knowledge graph, Neo4j, and LLM for an advanced recommendation system.